AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/ListLogstore.md

 # ListLogstore

-Lists all Logstores in a specified project.
+Lists the Logstores in a specified project.
+You can call this operation to query all Logstores or a specified Logstore in the project.

 ## Request syntax